fogbow/fogbowcloud.org/content/pages/install-fogbow.md

 cd fogbow-playbook/conf-files
 ```

-After it is necessary to edit 11 small configuration files.
+After it is necessary to edit 11 configuration files.
 Please, note that is only **necessary** to edit the configuration constants that the line above contains the token **"*# Required*".**

 #### Hosts configuration